 The investigation is ongoing, and there was no immediate word regarding who was at fault.
 Toxicology test results are pending according to wyff news.

 Although the investigation into this particular fatal event continues, South Carolina state law allows victims of negligent conduct on the state’s roadways to seek redress via civil litigation.
 It is often possible to seek compensation for unpaid medical expenses, pain-and-suffering and lost wages.

-If you or a family member is a victim in an accident, it is possible to speak with Columbia personal injury lawyers regarding the matter, at no cost to you.
+If you or a family member is a victim in a car accident, it is possible to speak with Columbia personal injury lawyers regarding the matter, at no cost to you.
 To learn more about our services, please contact us.